mythril-forge/homebrew-spells/spells/level-5/bigbys-hand.md

 ### Clenched Fist
 The hand strikes one creature or object within 5 feet of it.
-Make a melee spell attack for the hand using your game statistics.
+Make a Melee Spell Attack for the hand using your game statistics.
 On a hit, the target takes `4d8` force damage.

 ### Forceful Hand
 The hand attempts to push a creature within 5 feet of it in a direction you choose.
-Make a check with the hand's Strength contested by the Strength ability check of the target.
+Make a check with the hand's Strength contested by the Strength Ability Check of the target.
 If the target is *medium* or smaller, you have advantage on the check.
 If you succeed, the hand pushes the target up to 5 feet plus a number of feet equal to five times your spellcasting ability modifier.
 The hand moves with the target to remain within 5 feet of it.